Back to Blog

 However, not everything done with a VPN is okay.
 Breaking rules and engaging in illegal activities is still unlawful.
 You shouldn’t use a VPN to do something you wouldn’t do without it.

-In some countries there are restrictive VPN laws.
+In some countries, there are restrictive VPN laws.
 Some governments block these tools completely.
 That’s often because they want to control what people see and read.

 Generally speaking, VPN laws matter a lot.
 They show how countries think about online privacy.
 If VPN use is heavily restricted or banned entirely, it could be a sign that the country is trying to box people into only seeing isolated information and create a different, misguided reality.

-In many places around the world, VPNs are legal and help keep people safe online.
 They’re especially useful while connecting to public Wi-Fis where it’s easier to breach and steal your data.
 Here are several places where you can use VPN freely.

 United States